rmcsharry/minesweeper/README.md

 The only dependency is [PIXI.js](http://www.pixijs.com/).

 # Setup
+You can play it online [here](https://rmcsharry.github.io/) or follow these instructions to run it locally (mac or linux):

-Download the repo into a folder, eg into /minesweeper
+1. Download the repo into a folder, eg into /minesweeper

-Change into that folder and run:
+2. Change into that folder and run:

 `npm install http-server`

 `http-server`

-This will start the game on http://127.0.0.1:8080/
+3. Open this link in your browser: http://127.0.0.1:8080/

 # Game settings